ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started_guide/fastdesk_getting_started_guide_windows.md

 ![Image 6 FastDesk Landing Page](files/Welcome_screen.png "Image 6: FastDesk Landing Page")

-Go ahead and enter the username and password credentials that were provided to you by the FASTdesk team.
+Go ahead and enter the username and password credentials that were provided to you by the FastDesk team.
 Upon entering your credentials, you will be asked to change your password (See **image 7**).

 ![Image 7 FastDesk Password Reset](files/resetpassword.png "Image 7: FastDesk Password Reset Page")